Key Facts and Figures

-To become Miss America, a contestant must first win a local competition and then compete to represent her state, a process requiring personal commitment, hard work and talent.
+- To become Miss America, a contestant must first win a local competition and then compete to represent her state, a process requiring personal commitment, hard work and talent.
 A woman may compete at the state level more than once, but may only compete in the national Miss America competition one time.
-More than twelve thousand women participate each year in the local and state events, culminating in the selection of 52 national finalists who vie for the Miss America title.
+Thousands of women participate each year in the local and state events, culminating in the selection of 53 national finalists who vie for the Miss America title.
 Tens of thousands of volunteers organize the local and state preliminary competitions, promoting community involvement throughout the United States and furthering scholarship and achievement among young women in their communities.

-The Miss America Organization is one of the nation's leading achievement programs and the world's largest provider of scholarship assistance for young women.
-Last year, the Miss America Organization and its state and local organizations made available more than $45 million in cash and scholarship assistance.
+- The Miss America Organization is one of the nation's leading achievement programs and the world's largest provider of scholarship assistance for young women.
+Last year, the Miss America Organization and its state and local organizations made available millions in cash and scholarship assistance.